“Home is home.”

 The only problem with the film can be found in the opening, ignoring to establish Eilis’ (pronounced Ay-Lish) attachment to her home and justifying her initial homesickness.
 However, the missing emotional beats are filled by Saorise (Sear-Sha) Ronan’s impeccable performance.
 We know how much she misses Ireland and her family and friends because of Ronan’s blend of stoic and raw intimacy.
 What starts as a shy and timid character becomes a confident and commanding young woman.
 Ronan, like the film, is always tangibly real, traversing a tale told here as fiction but most likely actually lived incalculable times over.
 The city gives her confidence, as does a romance with an Italian fella named Tony (Emory Cohen).
 They meet at a dance, go to Coney Island, stake claims in one another’s lives.
 Cohen could not be better, exuding the charm of James Dean with the swagger of Brando, looking at Eilis and us with voracious eyes, plucky cheeks, and boyish charisma.
 Brooklyn courts us like a proper love story should, and along the way we are swept up in the arms of endearment.
 You’d be hard pressed to find a better romantic drama this year or any other.

-Brooklyn can be funny with some prudish dinner table scenes at the boarding house.
-And it can be heart wrenching.
+Brooklyn can be uncomfortably funny with some prudish dinner table scenes full of causal prejudice and some disparaging beats at the boarding house.
+And it can be heart wrenching at others.
 But the strength of this phenomenal film is its capability to confide in its audience.
 Eilis really loves Tony, and after temporarily returning home, also loves the idea of making others happy.
 Her gentle soul is not in between a rock and a hard place.
 Instead, true to her Irish manner, she rests betwixt and between, forced with a truly life-altering choice.
 Brooklyn’s bravery is shown through its willingness to acknowledge that some choices are irrevocable; that we must take the time to decide what is best for ourselves.
 John Crowley hints at this all along, ending with a final scene that is not only heartfelt, but rightfully deserved.
 Anymore, far too many movies take the easy way out.
 This film doesn’t, resulting in an old-fashioned piece of filmmaking, presented in a timeless manner that can be applied to the current refugee crisis.
 Typically, the best thing to do is embrace others with open arms, and a smile, and a little bit of insight.
 Brooklyn nails all three.

-About a month ago I spotted a trunk in my attic.
+I once spotted a trunk in my parents’ attic.
 The color now faded to mustard yellow, worn down, its best days in the rear view.
 It belonged to my Grandmother.
 She made a similar trek during the same year, and as I watched this movie I could not help but see her on the screen.
 From the isles of England to the corn belt of the Midwest, clutching her trunk as she took her first steps into America, scared and anxious and determined.
+These are adjectives I can only assume she’d have scoffed at with a grin and a swig of Yorkshire Tea, ever the tireless debater.
 Brooklyn serves as a catalyst for myself, and for others, to answer the questions that they never got to ask.
 Here’s a movie and a story heavily steeped in nostalgia without all of the bitterness.
 It’s sweet, and calm, and relentlessly wrestles kindness out of you.
 Submit to this age old narrative, so ripe and vibrantly new that it reminds you to appreciate the passage of time, and celebrates how much of a present that the present actually is.
 Brooklyn is the kind of movie that makes you fall in love with cinema.
 And, unsurprisingly, fall in love with the idea and the action of falling in love.

 “I wish there were more like you.”